Trikke76/Zabbix-Book/docs/configuration/zabbix-macros.md

 # Macros

 Macros are one of the concepts you need to understand in Zabbix.
 There are different types, and they make Zabbix more scalable and less static.
+In this topic we will explain the different types of macros and how to use them.

+We will cover:

+- Built-in macros
+- Function macros
+- User macros
+- Low-level discovery macros
+- Expression macro
+- User macro with context

+---

 ## Built-in macros